mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-alt-encoding-factory.md

 title: IAltEncodingFactory interface
 ---

-Defines a factory for creating alternative encodings.
+Defines methods for creating instances of AltEncoding and getting information about the encodings supported by the factory.

 **Namespace:** ASNA.DataGate.DataLink.Text
 **Assembly:** ASNA.QSys.DataGate.Client.dll